Artist-in-residence: Europe

-In 2014 the European Union, working with the Working Group of EU Member States Experts on Artists’ Residencies, published the Policy Handbook on Artists’ Residencies.
-The handbook outlines in detail current trends and behaviours of institutions hosting artist residencies across Europe, and provides guidelines to direct EU states’ implementation of good policy in running artist residencies.
-Their suggestions included: “ensur[ing] that there are clear, well-articulated aims and shared objectives by all parties involved”; “attend[ing] targeted training sessions (workshops and support) for artists, hosts, the community, and students”; and “ensur[ing] good evaluation takes place, documentation is produced and feedback is provided to inform future practice”.
-At the national level, the handbook suggested that the improvement of “Inter-governmental communication at all levels of governance (sub-regional, local, city, etc.) … in order to create a coherent strategy for artists’ residencies”.
+In 2014 the European Union, working with the Working Group of EU Member States Experts on Artists' Residencies, published the Policy Handbook on Artists' Residencies".
+The handbook outlines in detail current trends and behaviours of institutions hosting artist residencies across Europe, and provides guidelines to direct EU states' implementation of good policy in running artist residencies.
+Their suggestions included: "ensur[ing] that there are clear, well-articulated aims and shared objectives by all parties involved"; "attend[ing] targeted training sessions (workshops and support) for artists, hosts, the community, and students"; and "ensur[ing] good evaluation takes place, documentation is produced and feedback is provided to inform future practice".
+At the national level, the handbook suggested that the improvement of "Inter-governmental communication at all levels of governance (sub-regional, local, city, etc.) ... in order to create a coherent strategy for artists' residencies".

 United States

-The Artist Communities Alliance (ACA) is an international association based in the United States, founded in the aim of “support[ing] the people who power the field of artist residencies”.
-In 2020, the ACA released an article entitled “The Five Pillars of a Healthy Residency”.
-The five essential pillars cited were:
+The Artist Communities Alliance (ACA) declares that it is "an international association based in the United States, founded in the aim of support[ing] the people who power the field of artist residencies".
+In 2020, the ACA released an article entitled "The Five Pillars of a Healthy Residency".
+The five essential "pillars" proposed were these: